Honda Hurricane 1000 (1987)

 Sept.
 1988 - June 1989 Part of 1 season 1,500 miles

-| I never fell in love with it and realized that I ride to have some feeling of passion about the bike and not mere practicality.
+| I never fell in love this bike and realized that I ride to have a feeling of passion and not mere practicality.
 So I decided to try something else.
 I sold it in June of the first season of riding for $175 more than I had paid for it the previous Sept.
-I went bikeless from then until November while searching out another bike until finding the Katana 1100.
-This was the first time I went bikeless for part of a riding season in 18 years of motorcycling. |
+I went bikeless from then until November while searching out another bike until finding the 1988 Katana 1100.
+This was the first time I was bikeless in 18 years of motorcycling. |

 Created Jan.
 2001